Drug Abuse Interventions

 Get Help Right Now

-Speak to a Certified Interventionist
+Speak to a Certified Cocaine Interventionist

-Request a callback right now and get help for your loved one or yourself thanks to the expert team at Addiction Interventions.
+Request a callback right now and get help for your loved one or yourself thanks to the expert team at Family Interventions.

 Drug Abuse Interventions

-What is a Cocaine Intervention?
+What Is a Cocaine Intervention?

 During a cocaine addiction intervention, the cocaine user’s family and friends, along with a trained interventionist, confront the person about their drug use.
 The purpose of an intervention is not to shame or humiliate the addict into quitting their addiction.
 Instead, the purpose is to provide a safe space in which the drug addict’s friends and family members can communicate their concerns about the addict’s cocaine or crack addiction and offer love and support.